Deploy a mobile checkout using Vercel

 2. Checks to see if a user already purchased the item.

-3. Constructs a URL using your Vercel deploy URL, and a price_id query parameter with the price ID you copied previously as the value.
+3. Constructs a URL using your Vercel deploy URL, and a price_id query parameter taking a price ID as the value.

 Here's an example using SwiftUI: